 - In [NIKON IMAGE SPACE], up to 200 image files can be uploaded to an album.
 However, this limitation may vary depending on the registered account.
 Available space information may differ between [NIKON IMAGE SPACE] and your computer due to the difference in their capacity calculation methods.
-Therefore, you may not be able to upload files even if the total size is less than available space that is shown. - In [Facebook (Album)], up to 50 still images can be uploaded at a time and up to 1000 still images can be uploaded to an album.
-Movies of up to 1 GB can be uploaded one at a time. - Movies shorter than 15 minutes can be uploaded to [YouTube] one at a time.
+Therefore, you may not be able to upload files even if the total size is less than available space that is shown. - Movies shorter than 15 minutes can be uploaded to [YouTube] one at a time.